Bad conscience and guilt: Gaining understanding and treatment

 Thus, you can resolve eventual remnants from your past that have gotten “stuck”, become aware of your patterns and achieve lasting change going forward.

-This is how we endeavor to combine an in-depth psychological perspective with an active work method.
-We try not to dig up the past just for the sake of it while not just superficially skimming the surface.
+In this way, we try to combine a depth psychological perspective with an active working method.
+We try to avoid digging into the past for the sake of digging, but also not just scratching the surface.

 The degree to which your self-liberation process is successful is greatly dependent on the cooperation we manage to establish.

-Gaining a common understanding for the mechanisms that have led to your difficulties and finding a helpful way to cooperate are our natural goals at the start of therapy.
+Gaining a shared understanding of the mechanisms that lead to your difficulties, and finding a helpful way to collaborate, is a natural goal in the start-up.

 You will quickly discover if therapy is something for you.
 Keep in mind that we also offer video therapy right in your own home.
 It can be worth trying.